WolvSec/Archived-WolveSec-Knowledge-Base/onboarding.md

 * Basic programming skills

 <h3>Meetups</h3>
-Because our worldwide team consists of people in and out of Ann Arbor, we connect on Discord.
-In addition, we have several meetups:
+We are a worldwide team that consists of people in and out of Ann Arbor, therefore we connect on Discord.
+When many of us are in proximity, we may organize a meetup!
+Here is a list of our current meetups:

+* Detroit meetup: TBD
 * Students: TBD
-* Staff: University of Michigan, Michigan Medicine and Merit Networks staff meet Tuesdays and Thursday.
+* Staff: University of Michigan, Michigan Medicine and Merit Networks staff meet Tuesdays and Thursday at building 777.
 * SF meetup: TBD
 * Seattle meetup: TBD